 Early language skills such as receptive and expressive vocabulary and grammar skills are the building blocks for reading comprehension.

-Quick side note for some readers: reading comprehension is how one understands what he/she reads (not the actual decoding part).
+Quick side note: reading comprehension is how one understands what he/she reads (not the actual decoding part).

-A child needs vocabulary and grammar skills to understand the content of what he/she is reading and then be able to write.
+A child needs to have a strong vocabulary and grammar skills to understand the content of what he/she is reading and be able to write.
 If a child has a good grasp on vocabulary words and how to relate them together (solid vocab learning), he/she has a strong understanding of words and how language can be used to express ideas.

 If a child has a delay in receptive or expressive language skills, he/she is at risk for later reading difficulties.
 That is just another reason WHY speech therapy for grammar and vocabulary is so important.